kevinchannon/wite/README.md

 This code is a little annoying because:
 1. `my_string` is first defined and default constructed and then passed the function to be populated via an ugly "output" argument.
 2. If `string_populator` returns an error, there has to be some statement somewhere about the state of `my_string` in this case.
 Is it left as it was when you passed it in?
 Is its state undefined? does it get cleared?
-3. There is nothing to prevent you accidentally using `my_string` if you ignore the result code (purposly, or not)
+3. There is nothing to prevent you accidentally using `my_string` if you ignore the result code (purposely, or not)

-`result` ia intended to be an alternative to this pattern that does not allow you to accidentally ignore the error state.
+`result` is intended to be an alternative to this pattern that does not allow you to accidentally ignore the error state.
 So, the example above would look like this:
 ```c++
 const auto string_result = string_maker();
 if (string_result.is_error()) { // Alternatively call do `not string_result.ok()`